HarcourtsAcademy/grav/user/pages/07.speakers/01.inspirational-women/modular_sidebar.md

 ## Harcourts Inspirational Women Speakers.
 - Every speaker will be profiled in the Harcourts Inspirational Women’s register online with their photo, contact details and  brief outline of the key messages from their presentation.
 - Harcourts women looking for a mentor should view our register of Harcourts Inspirational Women
-- Every year one speaker will be chosen from the register to speak at the annual Harcourts Inspirational Women’s event held at conference.
+- Every year one speaker will be chosen from the register to speak at the annual Harcourts Inspirational Women’s event held at [Harcourts Annual Conference](http://www.harcourtsevents.com/).
 To be chosen from so many is a significant honour.
 - Simply contact your local [Harcourts Inspirational Ambassador](Harcourts_Inspirational_Women_Ambassadors.pdf) to discuss speaking at one of our events.

+## Harcourts Inspirational Women Ambassadors
+- Download the list of [Inspirational Women Ambassadors](Harcourts_Inspirational_Women_Ambassadors.pdf).